Review 2022 – Dryflow® G-Force MKII Hand Dryer

-The Dryflow® G-Force Mark II launched 4 years ago as the first-hand dryer in the UK to have a plug-in system.
+The Dryflow® G-Force Mark II hand dryer launched 4 years ago in the UK as the first plug-in system.
 This means that once installed, you don’t have to touch any wires to remove it from the wall.
-This has the obvious advantage that no electrician is needed if the dryer ever needs replacing and faults can be dealt with in seconds.
+This has the obvious advantage that no electrician is needed if the hand dryer ever needs replacing and faults can be dealt with in seconds.
 The dryer incorporates a HEPA filter and adjustable speed motor.
 It is available in a White (GFM201), Black (GFM204), Brushed Satin (GFM202), or Polished Chrome (GFM203) finish.
 Read more to find out what our experts think?

 From £255.95 + VAT

 The G-Force Mark II hand dryer is available from as little as £255 +VAT and we think it represents fantastic value.
 You will see below that it rates really well on every performance criterion.
 It scores better than the majority of the more expensive dryers on the market and outperforms every dryer in the same price bracket.

 We recorded a consistent 11-12 seconds for a thorough dry, making it one of the quickest hand dryers on the market.
 To put this into perspective the Dyson Airblade V achieved 12 seconds, the Dyson Airblade AB14 10 seconds, and the Warner Howard Airforce 20+ seconds in our stringent tests.